Arshat-Rony/gril-power-talk/README.md

 ## Project Details

 This is  a simple eye catchy landing page where some dynamic components are available.
-Like Google maps is also available in this project to show the leader.
+Header, Footer and SwiperJs all are dynamic compnent make the website eye catchy.
+Finally Google maps is also available in this project to show the content.

 ### Project Tools
 * ReactJS